thomasSve/supervised_methods/README.md

-Project at UCSD comparing different machine learning classifiers on three different dataset
+Project at UCSD comparing different machine learning classifiers for supervised learning on three different dataset.
+This project have done simple comparison using the machine learning library sklearn.